So Bad, I Read It For You: Stephenie Meyer’s Twilight

 And I was suspicious of him; why should he lie about his eyes?
 I was still frightened of the hostility I sometimes felt emanating from him, and I was still tongue-tied whenever I pictured his perfect face.
 I was well aware that my league and his league were spheres that did not touch.
 (54)

-Normal people would call these things “red flags”.
+Normal people would call these things “red flags.”
 He is volatile and he lies about small things.
 Obviously, Bella is going to cut him some slack since he’s “perfect” looking, but it should be hard for him to wriggle his way into trustworthiness.
-(Spoiler alert: It won’t be.)
 We’re treated to scenes like this:

 We scowled at each other in silence.
 I was the first to speak, trying to keep myself focused.
 I was in danger of being distracted by his livid, glorious face.
 It was like trying to stare down a destroying angel.
 (65)

 The bit about the van is a reference to the way he saved her from getting crunched in the school parking lot.
-This is also something he lies about to her: he doesn’t want to be found out as supernatural.
-(This is actually reasonable.)
-But it warmed her to him a little more and it piqued his interest in her: why was he so motivated to save her?
+This is also something he lies about because he doesn’t want to be found out as supernatural.
+(This is reasonable.)
+But it warmed her to him a little more and it piqued his interest in her: Why was he so motivated to save her?
 Now, they have conversations like this: